paybrush/paybrush/README.md

 #### **3. Google Drive Share Link Setup**

 - **Google Drive File Preparation**:
-  - Upload the files or folder containing the purchased content to your Google Drive.
+  - Upload the files or folder containing your digital product to your Google Drive.
   - Right-click the file or folder, select "Get link," then choose "Anyone with the link" under General access.

 - **Share Link Generation**: